seongminchoi1103/diffusion_encryption/README.md

-# diffusion_encryption
+# Diffusion_Encryption
-diffusion model based encryption
+Diffusion model based encryption
+- signal encryption with fully noised mel-spectrogram
+- encryption with AI model, consider model architecture and parameters as a key